CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-2-customization.md

 ### Task 4.2: Email Configuration

 The templates for the email notifications are managed from the Azure Management Portal, directly on the blade's resource menu.

+In the Azure Portal, navigate to the Azure API Management instance, from the left navigation pane, under Deployment + infrastructure, click on **Notifications**

 Look at the available notifications and notifications templates which are customizable.